DonaldWhyte/deep-learning-with-rnns/contents.md

 ## 5. Tensorflow

 [NEXT]
-TODO: diagram of full desired architecture (NO learning rate OR batch size)
+TODO: diagram of full desired architecture (no tensorflow artefacts)

+[NEXT]
+### Goal

+Build a computaiton graph that learns the weights of this network.

+_note_
+TODO

 [NEXT]
 TODO: marked diagram with raw input layer